bitpantry/browserGame/README.md

 The game features simple movement and shooting mechanics.
 When firing your weapon, yellow tracers are spawned so you can see bullets fly through the air.
+You will also hear basic sound effects when you shoot and when targets are destroyed.

 ## Running the game